The Enduring Appeal of Scotty Dogs

 I have an extensive collection of various scottie items, beginning with a sign that says,"One Scotty Dog and His Two Caretakers Live Here."
 My collection began back in the 1980s when we adopted our first rescue scottie.
 Shortly after the adoption, a friend gave me an antique picture called "The Loyal Scotty", with the legend written on the back of how he continued to visit his master's grave each day, until he himself died.
 Not long after that, I purchased a scotty boot scraper and a salt and pepper set, and my quest for scottie antiques and collectibles was well underway.

 Today, I have scottie items that include mugs, children's dishes, adult dishes, jewelry, pajamas, ceramic scotties, glass scotties, photographs and postcards, cookie jars, and well you get the idea.
-Of course my favorite scottie dogs have been Angus with his long mustaches and waddling walk, Gwendolyn who was dainty and pert, and Max who should have been named Houdini for his escape abilities and our sweet Mr. Mac Tavers who continually brightens my days.
+Of course my favorite scottie dogs have been Angus with his long mustaches and waddling walk, Gwendolyn who was dainty and pert, and Max who should have been named Houdini for his escape abilities and our sweet Mr. Mac Tavers who passed away in 2008.

 Scotty Dog Collection